Numerous companies have a difficult time building engagement and trust with their employees.

 To achieve these objectives, we created a specific campaign that introduced an entirely new incentive brand and focused on providing human-centered messaging.

 The new brand focused on taking the sales reps on a journey through 2020 into 2021.
 The concept highlighted the great start to the year, the dark scary detour that COVID-19 created, and maintained a focus on the bright future that they could expect on the horizon.
-We created a series of videos that used this messaging to convey the way that the company was handling their incentives, transparently conveying what was still uncertain, and looking at the possibilities moving forward.
+We created a series of videos that used this messaging to convey the way that the company was handling its incentives, transparently conveying what was still uncertain, and looking at the possibilities moving forward.

 In addition to the new branding, we focused on “emotionally proofing” all of the communications.
 Behavioral science shows that people, particularly in times of stress, often negatively interpret vague information.
 All scripts and copy were looked at through this emotionally sensitive lens to ensure that we didn’t inadvertently send the wrong message.
 This emotional proofing process also ensured that our communications focused on the salespeople as humans first and employees second.